shanmaomaoymmm/hiwara/README.md

 Compatible with new version of iwara client, supports Android, iOS and web side

+Beta version released, Android only [📦Beta](https://github.com/shanmaomaoymmm/hiwara/releases/latest)

-Under development, [📦Android installer](https://github.com/shanmaomaoymmm/hiwara/releases) is for testing purposes only, does not represent the final product effect
+Some features are under development, The [📦Development Version](https://github.com/shanmaomaoymmm/hiwara/releases) is for development testing only and does not represent the final product.

 If you want to play with it, then HBuilderX compile it!